redthor/growatt-you-like/terraform/README.md

 ```
 Be careful not to commit certificate files to git.

+We are saving the public key, but that is what everyone else can see, and what AWS keeps.
+So we actually have
+no use for it.
+We will use the PEM file and the private key.

 ### Terraform Auto TFvars
 Add the `"certificateArn"` from the output above into a `terraform.auto.tfvars` file:
 ```terraform